ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/04-dynamic-arrays.md

 ::: TODO
 - Prio 1: invariants
-- Prio 1: move "Comparing linked lists and dynamic arrays" to new discussion section
 :::

 The problem with array-based stacks and queues is that they have limited capacity.